A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Representative methods in the literature

 \section{Representative methods in the literature}

 \citet{KuuselaStein18} and \citet{yargersh22} represent two prominent approaches in the literature for modeling the Argo dataset.
 Both methods first estimate local mean fields and then fit stationary Gaussian processes (GPs) to the mean-subtracted anomaly fields.
-To ensure computational feasibility given the large data volume, they partition the three-dimensional domain defined by longitude, latitude, and time, and assume independence across partitions.
-However, such partition-wise independence can introduce instability, as different choices of partition sizes or boundaries may lead to substantial variations in the kriging results.
-In addition, the two methods employ distinct prescribed regression functions for the mean structures, which are not necessarily physically grounded and may be more prone to model misspecification than data-driven, nonparametric alternatives.
-Finally, temperature prediction is obtained by adding the estimated mean to the kriging predictor of the anomaly, potentially resulting in discontinuities across partition boundaries.
+To ensure computational feasibility given the large data volume, they define local moving windows by longitude, latitude, and time, and assume independence across local windows.
+While the use of overlapping windows may help maintain continuity in parameter estimation and predictions, it is still subject to the boundary effect and the level of discontinuity would depend on the `step size' between windows.
+In addition, the two methods employ distinct prescribed regression functions for the mean structures, which are not necessarily physically grounded and may become suboptimal to data-driven methods when the training data is sufficient.

 \cite{KuuselaStein18} structure the mean based on the Roemmich-Gilson (RG) function \citep{RoemmichGilson09,Ridgway2002}, which includes linear and quadratic functions of the spatial coordinates and trigonometric functions of the temporal coordinate.
 Specifically, the RG mean field is